jgengo/macinfo-client/README.md

 ## Overview

-**MacInfo Client** is a lightweight Go agent for macOS that periodically collects detailed system information using [osquery](https://osquery.io/) and securely syncs it to a remote API.
+**macinfo client** is a lightweight Go agent for macOS that periodically collects detailed system information using [osquery](https://osquery.io/) and securely syncs it to a remote API.
 It is designed for fleet management, asset inventory, and compliance monitoring in organizations, but is also useful for individuals who want deep insight into their Mac.

 ---